 Take roll.
 Complete the Building Evacuation Sheet to note students who are missing or absent.
 Any teacher or staff member not directly supervising students will collect the attendance papers and deliver to the Secretary.
 These will be reviewed as quickly as possible.

-Once the building principal (or in his absence, Mr. Adams) and Maintenance will secure the building, they will proceed outside.
+Once the building principal (or in his absence, School Security Guard) and Maintenance secure the building, they will proceed outside.
 The building principal/secretary/nurse will check the evacuation sheets with staff who collected roll sheets.